ishan-parihar/scrapecraft/docs/migration_plan.md

 4. **Code Review**: Have team review consolidated code for quality
 5. **Deployment Testing**: Test in staging environment before production

 This migration plan ensures a systematic approach to consolidation while minimizing risks to existing functionality.
+The OSINT backend integration has been successfully completed, providing a complete feature set that connects the frontend OSINT components with robust backend APIs.